Ludenous1/TK7_SK_CH/README.md

 ---
 <a name="update"></a>
 ### Update
+The addon might get updates frequently.
+To make sure you're using the latest version:
 1. Save current Blender file if you want to keep any changes.
 2. Open the Preferences window in Blender (Edit>Preferences) and select the Add-ons tab.
 3. Search for the addon by typing 'TK7_SK_CH' on the search box.